johnynek/bosatsu/docs/language_guide.md

   File(name, _, _, ): name
 ```

 All matches in Bosatsu are total: one of the branches must match.
-We intend to support destructuring style syntax when matches are total:
+We support destructuring style syntax when matches are total:
 ```
 File(nm, _, _, _) = my_file
 ```